 Preheat oven to 425 degrees F.

 Place the puff pastry on a lightly floured surface and roll out a bit with a rolling pin.
 Cut hearts from the pastry with a cookie cutter.
-Spray a baking sheet with butter flavored cooking spray and bake 8 to 11 minutes, or until golden brow.
+Line a baking sheet with parchment paper and bake 8 to 11 minutes, or until golden brown.

-In a dutch oven melt the butter with olive oil over medium-high heat.
+Meanwhile, in a dutch oven, melt the butter with olive oil over medium-high heat.
 Add the potatoes, onion, celery, and carrots.
 Cover the pot and cook for about 15 minutes, until the vegetables soften a bit, stirring occasionally.
 Stir in the flour until well blended.
 Gradually add the chicken stock, whisking as you do.
 Season with salt and pepper to taste.